 You covered the bases, your website looks great and performs well, and now it’s live.
 What happens next?
 How will you drive traffic to your website, increase brand awareness, etc. to promote it?

 Even if it is well-designed and offers a fantastic user experience, simply having a website is not enough.
 You need to have some sort of strategy to promote it post-launch for it to support your business and help it grow online.
+You also need to evaluate it to measure the success of a website redesign.

 These are just a few common mistakes businesses make with their website strategy.
 Avoiding them as you plan out your website strategy can help you avoid issues and create a better online strategy for your business to help it grow.